intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 ### Quantization with Accuracy Control
 A set of arguments that helps to tune the results for both INC and POT quantization:

 - `calib_dataloader`: A calibration dataloader is required for static post-training quantization.
-And for POT, it's also used as `val_dataloader` for evaluation
+And for POT, it's also used for evaluation
 - `metric`: A metric of `torchmetric` to run evaluation and compare with baseline

 - `accuracy_criterion`: A dictionary to specify the acceptable accuracy drop, e.g. `{'relative': 0.01, 'higher_is_better': True}`